ng-doc/ng-doc/README.md

 and create.
 Any contributions you make are **greatly appreciated**.
 Please read the [Contributing Guidelines](CONTRIBUTING.md) for more information.

+To make sure you're following the Coding Guidelines, this repository has a [Gitpod](https://gitpod.io) configuration that sets up a workspace for you, with all the necessary extensions installed and configured.
+Moreover, it's free!

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->